 Assessing the Objectives – Learners practice writing multiple choice questions using the objectives of this training as the basis for this.

-By the end of this Writing Effective Multiple Choice Questions training session your participants will be able to:
+By the end of this Writing Effective Multiple Choice Questions training course your participants will be able to:

 - Identify when it is appropriate to use multiple choice questions